SJTU-IPADS/drtmh/README.md

          `-DRDMA_CACHE=0           // whether use location cache for data store`

          `-DTX_LOG_STYLE=2         // RTX's log style.
 1 uses RPC, 2 uses RDMA`

 - `make noccocc`
 ------

 **Prepare:**

-Two files, `config.xml`, `hosts.xml` must be used to configure the running of RTX.  `config.xml` provides benchmark specific configuration, while `hosts.xml` provides the topology of the cluster.
+Two files, `config.xml`, `hosts.xml` must be used to configure the running of DrTM+H.  `config.xml` provides benchmark specific configuration, while `hosts.xml` provides the topology of the cluster.

-The samples of these two files are listed in `${PATH_TO_RTX}/scripts` .
+The samples of these two files are listed in `${PATH_TO_DrTMH}/scripts` .

 ***